 The preparation of financial statements requires the Manager to use judgment in applying accounting policies and to make estimates and assumptions about the future.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
-The following discusses the most significant accounting judgments and estimates that the Fund has made in preparing the financial statements.
+The following discusses the most significant accounting judgments and estimates

-In classifying and measuring the financial instruments held by the Fund, the Manager has applied the fair value option for financial assets and liabilities under IAS 39, Financial Instruments: Recognition and Measurement.
+In classifying and measuring the financial instruments held by the Fund, the Manager has applied the fair value option for financial assets and liabilities under IAS 39.
 The fair value option was used as: (i) fair value is readily available via market quotation; (ii) it eliminates or significantly reduces an accounting mismatch; and (iii) financial instruments designated at FVTPL is part of an investment portfolio managed on a fair value basis.
 As a result, the Fund's equity investments have been designated at FVTPL at inception and the derivative investments have been classified as held for trading by nature and valued at FVTPL.

 The Fund may, from time to time, hold financial instruments that are not quoted in active markets.
 Fair values of such instruments are determined by using valuation models and techniques generally recognized as standard within the investment industry.
 These valuation methods use observable data as practicable as possible.
 Observable market data are readily available and supplied by independent sources actively involved in the relevant market.
 However, areas such as credit risk (both own and counterparty) and its correlations require the Manager to make estimates.
 Significant changes in assumptions about these factors could adversely affect the reported fair values of financial instruments.
 Please refer to Note 6 for a further analysis of risks associated with financial instruments.